niecestroa/bmi-categorical-analysis/README.md

 ### **5. Academic work becomes professional work through structure and clarity.**
 The transition from a homework assignment to a portfolio‑ready project required rethinking the workflow, improving code quality, and presenting results with intention.

 ---

+## **Why This Journey Matters**

+This project demonstrates the ability to:

+- Start with an academic problem
+- Apply rigorous statistical methodology
+- Engineer clean, validated datasets
+- Build reproducible pipelines in multiple languages
+- Document the analysis professionally
+- Communicate results clearly and effectively

+It reflects the transition from **student‑level coding** to **professional analytical practice**, showcasing both technical depth and communication skills.

+---

+## **Summary**

+This repository is more than a homework assignment — it is a **portfolio‑quality demonstration** of:

+- Statistical modeling expertise
+- Cross‑platform programming
+- Clean code architecture
+- Professional documentation
+- Reproducible research principles

+It represents the kind of work expected in **biostatistics, data science, clinical research, and public health analytics**.

+---